Cleaning & Care

 5.

 Wipe with a damp cloth.
-If stains persist, apply small amounts of carpet cleaner mixed with water and a damp cloth.
+If stains persist, apply small amounts of carpet cleaner mixed with water on a damp cloth.

 6.

 Blot well after each application.
-For more difficult stains, dampen a soft white cloth with a diluted bleach solution (10% bleach / 90% water).
+For more difficult stains, damp a soft white cloth with a diluted bleach solution (10% bleach / 90% water).
 Dab gently.

 7.